 The victory of Mary Hurley over Vincent DiMonaco was a significant political development for a number of reasons.
 Foremost, Hurley was the first woman to ever be elected Mayor of Springfield, a fact that she was very proud of.
 Unfortunately, she now had to face the terrible financial crisis left in the wake of the departure to congress of her predecessor, Richard Neal.
 Hurley was in a somewhat stronger position to deal with that crisis than Vinnie DiMonaco had been in his role of acting-Mayor, since the acting-Mayor does not possess the full authority of a mayor who is chosen by the voters in a municipal election.
 For the first time since Neal left, finally someone with the full power and authority of the mayor’s office could tackle the task of trying to clean up the Neal deficits.

 However, Hurley’s elevation to the mayoralty also resulted in a change on the City Council by creating a vacancy.
 According to city ordinance, the unsuccessful candidate who came closest to winning in the last election is invited to fill the seat.
 In this case it was Anthony Ravosa Jr. the son of a well-known downtown lawyer and entrepreneur.
-The young Ravosa was a Republican, thereby bringing to an end total one-party dominance on the City Council.
+The young Ravosa was a Republican, thereby bringing to an end the total one-party dominance on the City Council.
 As a political outsider, the arrival of Ravosa would eventually alter the dynamics of the Council in important and controversial ways.

 But for the time being, Mitch Ogulewicz and his fellow Councilors were primarily focused on trying to determine the magnitude of the financial challenges left in Neal’s wake, with the situation quickly deteriorating as more information came to light.
 Everywhere the councilors looked there was more red ink.
 Especially annoying to the council were the wildly contradictory statements from the city’s Auditor/Budget Director Henry Piechota.
 For example, at one point Pichoeta actually argued that the city had a surplus, but with a state revenue spokesman quickly stepping in and putting an end to that fantasy by publicly declaring the city dangerously in debt.